Hearing planned Tuesday on leasing Astria Regional to state for virus response

 Officials from the state Department of Health contacted Astria Health on Sunday about leasing Astria Regional for a field hospital, which prompted Astria Health to file a notice with the court Sunday.
 An emergency motion Monday provided more details.

-In a declaration filed with the motion, Nathan Weed, director of community health systems for the state Department of Health, confirmed that it wanted to lease the Astria Regional facility because “all its beds can be made available immediately for COVID-19 patients.”
+In a declaration filed with the motion, Nathan Weed, director of community health systems for the state Health Department, confirmed that it wanted to lease the Astria Regional facility because “all its beds can be made available immediately for COVID-19 patients.”

 The move is also being done to prepare for the need to “treat more COVID-19 patients in Eastern and Central Washington.”